Aurora-yzj/openwrt-selinux-policy/README.md

 ...
 Calculating checksums...
 ```
-This should yield factory and sysupgrade images that can be deployed
+This should yield factory and sysupgrade images that can be deployed.
 ```
 [kcinimod@brutus openwrt-imagebuilder-mvebu-cortexa9.Linux-x86_64]$ ls bin/targets/*/*
 openwrt-mvebu-cortexa9-linksys_wrt1900acs-linksys_wrt1900acs-linksys_wrt1900acs.manifest